 What causes Morton's neuroma?

 Some say that this condition should not be called Morton's neuroma as, in fact, it is not actually a neuroma.
-A neuroma is a benign (noncancerous) tumour that grows from the fibrous coverings of a nerve.
+A neuroma is a non-cancerous (benign) tumour that grows from the fibrous coverings of a nerve.
 There is no tumour formation in Morton's neuroma.

 The anatomy of the bones of the foot is also thought to contribute to the development of Morton's neuroma.
-For example, the space between the metatarsals (the long bones of the foot) is narrower between the second and third, and between the third and fourth metatarsals.
+For example, the space between the long bones (metatarsals) in the foot is narrower between the second and third, and between the third and fourth metatarsals.
 This means that the nerves that run between these metatarsals are more likely to be compressed and irritated.
 Wearing narrow shoes can make this compression worse.

 Sometimes, other problems can contribute to the compression of the nerve.
-These include the growth of a fatty lump (called a lipoma) and also the formation of a bursa (a fluid-filled sac that can form around a joint).
+These include the growth of a fatty lump (called a lipoma) and also the formation of a fluid-filled sac that can form around a joint (a bursa).
 Also, inflammation in the joints in the foot next to one of the digital nerves can sometimes cause irritation of the nerve and lead to the symptoms of Morton's neuroma.

 Who gets Morton's neuroma?

-About three-quarters of people with Morton's neuroma are women.
-It commonly affects people between the ages of 40 and 50 but can affect someone of any age.
+About three people out of four who have Morton's neuroma are women.
+It commonly affects people between the ages of 40 and 50 but can occur at any age.

 Poorly fitting or constricting shoes can contribute to Morton's neuroma.
-It is more likely in women who wear high-heeled shoes for a number of years or men who are required to wear constrictive shoe gear.
+It is more common in women who habitually wear high-heeled shoes or in men who are required to wear tight (constrictive) footwear.
 It may also be more common in ballet dancers.

 What are the symptoms of Morton's neuroma?

 People with Morton's neuroma usually complain of pain that can start in the ball of the foot and shoot into the affected toes.
 However, some people just have toe pain.
 There may also be burning and tingling of the toes.
 The symptoms are usually felt up the sides of the space between two toes.
-For example, if the nerve between the third and fourth metatarsal bones is affected, the symptoms will usually be felt up the right-hand side of the fourth toe and up the left-hand side of the third toe.
+For example, if the nerve between the third and fourth long bones (metatarsals) of the right foot is affected, the symptoms will usually be felt up the right-hand side of the fourth toe and up the left-hand side of the third toe.
 Some people describe the pain that they feel as being like walking on a stone or a marble.

 How is Morton's neuroma diagnosed?